maelle/rmd-blogging-course/content/wordpress/slides/index.en.md

 -   WordPress limitations (performance? security? how to tweak a theme)

--   goodpress is an experimental package written by someone who doesn't know WordPress :see_no_evil:
+-   The R part is promising but not stable yet

 ------------------------------------------------------------------------